braze-inc/braze-docs/_docs/_partners/message_orchestration/attribution/airbridge.md

 # Airbridge

-> airbridge offers people-based attribution and incrementality measurement to measure and analyze true marketing effectiveness across devices, identities, and platforms.
+> Airbridge offers people-based attribution and incrementality measurement to measure and analyze true marketing effectiveness across devices, identities, and platforms.

 With Airbridge and Braze, you can pass all organic and non-organic install attribution data to Braze to build more personalized marketing campaigns and understand exactly where users were acquired.

 ## Integration

-to learn more about airbridge and braze integration, please visit the [airbridge documentation](https://developers.airbridge.io/v1.0-en-us/docs/braze).
+To learn more about Airbridge and Braze integration, please visit the [Airbridge documentation](https://developers.airbridge.io/v1.0-en-us/docs/braze).

-### Step 1: integration requirements
+### Step 1: Integration requirements

 * This integration supports iOS and Android apps.
 * Your app will need Braze's SDK and Airbridge's SDK installed.

-### Step 2: including the code snippet
+### Step 2: Including the code snippet

 Integrating Airbridge to Braze will be made via SDK-to-SDK.
 Attribution Data collected by the Airbridge SDK will be transmitted to Braze via the Braze SDK.
 Include the following code snippet into your Android or iOS application.